How to Trade Stocks in Three Easy Steps

 - Investment objectives and risk tolerance,

 It may seem like a lot.
-And maybe a little intrusive.
+And it could seem a little intrusive.
 But these are the rules set by the U.S. Securities and Exchange Commission.

 Once your account is set up, it’s time to fund it.
 For this step, most brokerages have two options.
 They either allow a one-time deposit or can facilitate recurring deposits made on a regular schedule.
 Either one works.
 But if you’re planning to take investing seriously, it can be helpful to set up recurring deposits.
 This simply ensures a set amount will be used for investing purposes on a regular basis.
 However, if you’re not quite ready to take this step yet, you can make a one-time deposit now and set up recurring deposits later.